Shift Bristol Logo

 Logistics and Communications

-Please let us know on your application whether lack of access to technology will be a limiting factor for you, and if you will need an alternative.
+Please let us know on your application whether lack of access to technology will be a limiting factor for you, so we can discuss alternatives.

 Course Structure, Content and Delivery